earthchie/NodeVision.js/README.md

 .fromTop()
 .then(function () {

-  console.log(this, 'is just visible more that 30% of it from the top on viewport');
+  console.log(this, 'is just visible more than 30% of it from the top on viewport');

 }).else(function () {

-  console.log(this, 'is not anymore visible more that 30% of it from the top on viewport');
+  console.log(this, 'is not anymore visible than that 30% of it from the top on viewport');

 });
 ```